aol/molochweb/_wiki/security.md

 <div class="full-height-and-width-container with-footer p-3" markdown="1">

-# Reporting Security Bugs
+# Reporting Security Issues

 The Moloch project takes security very seriously, but any complex software project is going to have some vulnerabilities.
 Please submit any security issues to our HackerOne project (coming soon) or moloch.security@verizonmedia.com, please use [github issues](https://github.com/aol/moloch/issues) or slack for non security issues.

 ## Scope
-Examples of items in scope
+Examples of security items in scope

 * Stored XSS
 * Buffer overflow